 „Macedonian Enterprise Development Foundation“ (MEDF) is a non-governmental organization with a vision of decreased poverty, increased employment and established social cohesion.
 Its mission is to support the development of SMEs and it has 20 years of experience in promoting entrepreneurship, supporting businesses, in project management, capacity building, developing partnerships and providing financial services to SMEs (micro and small loans).
 Since 1998, through its financial intermediaries, MEDF has distributed 50.7 million EUR to 14,525 clients, most of whom were local farmers.

-Together with the MEDF as a partner, CARE is currently implementing the project Support to Development of Agricultural Cooperatives, funded by the European Union and implemented throughout (FYR of) Macedonia.
+Partnering with MEDF, CARE is currently implementing the project Support to Development of Agricultural Cooperatives, funded by the European Union and implemented throughout North Macedonia.
 The project aims at contributing to higher productivity and competitiveness of agriculture sector.
-Namely, to improve the current situation in the segment of agricultural production of individual farmers, the project works on increasing market competitiveness and cooperation among farmers in the Country, through creating favorable conditions for the development of the existing and creation of new agricultural cooperatives.
+Namely, to improve the current situation in the segment of agricultural production of individual farmers, the project works on increasing market competitiveness and cooperation among farmers in the Country, through creating favourable conditions for the development of the existing and creation of new agricultural cooperatives.
 Project outputs – expected results are:

 - Op 1: Legal framework regulating agricultural cooperatives is revised, through a joint work of the project team and associates, MAFWE and a cooperatives’ umbrella organization.

 - Op 2: Capacity of a selected umbrella organization of agricultural cooperatives strengthened.

 - Op 3.1: Increased awareness on benefits of cooperatives, among farmers, businesses and general public.

 - Op 3.2: Data base created with information on existing agricultural cooperatives willing to expand and farmers’ groups willing to establish new cooperatives and receive support for development.